 Prerequisite: Grade of "C" or higher in Math 3161.
 An in-depth study of concepts and processes underlying the P-5 school mathematics curriculum, with special emphasis on measurement, geometry, and the fundamentals of probability and statistics.
-Problem solving and historical context serve as unifying strands.
+Problem solving

-MATH 3180 Mathematics for Middle School Teachers

-Prerequisite: MATH 1111.
+MATH 3180 Mathematics for Middle School Teachers 2-2-3 Prerequisite: Grade of "C" or higher in either MATH 1101 or MATH 1111.
 Concepts and processes that provide the foundation for the middle-grades mathematics curriculum (5-8).
 Includes an in-depth study of the real number system with emphasis on the rational number system and axiomatic differences among number systems.
-Other topics include relations and functions, geometry (including coordinate geometry and graphing), measurement, and elementary probability and statistics.
+Other topics include relations and functions, geometry (including coordinate geometry and graphing), measure-